Pembrokeshire

 • Griffin Inn Dale SA62 3RB Telephone(01646) 636227

 In an enviable location at the water's edge and close to the slipway on the Milford Haven waterway, the Griffin is popular with locals and visitors, including those to the Pembrokeshire Coast Path.
 Some of the outside seats are right by the water.
 Inside you can have some fun with table skittles.
 The village is the centre for a thriving sailing club.
 The pub has recently won SILVER in National Tourism Awards for Wales in ‘Best Place to Eat’ (Pub category) This may be closed for periods in the winter please check.
 Open full time from Easter.
 Please Check.
+In June 2024, The Griffin was named in the top 10 coastal pubs by Visit Pembrokeshire plus a high rating on TripAdvisor for its beautiful sea views and delicious freshly caught fish and lobster!
+Please note opening times and meal times may vary.
+Those shown here are for June 2024.

 • Dinas Cross